 Source: The Next Generation of Internal Auditing - Are You Ready?
 Catch the Innovation Wave, Protiviti, November 2018

 As seen in the above schematic, there are three broad categories of next-generation capabilities.
-The first is governance, which includes the internal audit strategic vision, organisational structure, resource and talent management, and aligned assurance.
+The first is governance, which includes the internal audit strategic vision, organizational structure, resource and talent management, and aligned assurance.
 The second is methodology, which is the “how” of transformation, or the body of methods, rules and procedures guiding the function’s operations from risk assessment to execution to reporting.
 Finally, enabling technology includes the tools of the digital age — process mining, advanced analytics, robotic process automation (RPA), machine learning (ML) and artificial intelligence (AI).
 The technologies the future auditor chooses to implement are an integral part of the overall transformation process.

 These categories are interrelated; they impact the people, processes, data and technology supporting the internal audit function.
 Focusing solely on individual components yields limited benefits.
 Holistic change is the key to accelerated and higher-value outcomes.
 For example, process mining used as a new capability but only as part of a traditional audit approach will not yield its full benefits.
-To maximise ROI from new technologies, the future auditor redesigns aspects of the audit activity while also evolving audit team skill sets.
+To maximize ROI from new technologies, the future auditor redesigns aspects of the audit activity while also evolving audit team skill sets.
 That is why the elements comprising the governance category are so important.

 The Journey Has Begun

 Our research indicates three in four functions are undertaking some form of innovation or transformation effort, but also that next-generation capabilities adoption is in a relatively early stage.
 In many instances, the implementation of the governance mechanisms, agile methodologies and enabling technologies that comprise the next-generation internal audit model has so far occurred in an ad hoc manner.
-Internal audit groups within organisations that are digital leaders have made substantially more progress with their innovation and transformation initiatives.
+Internal audit groups within organizations that are digital leaders have made substantially more progress with their innovation and transformation initiatives.
 The message is clear for the significant number of functions that have yet to begin their next-generation journeys: It’s time to get started.

-Digital leaders recognise that transformation is much more than undertaking a few discrete projects and disparate activities.
+Digital leaders recognize that transformation is much more than undertaking a few discrete projects and disparate activities.
 Beginning and sustaining the journey requires a culture and mindset focused on continuously seeking new ways to innovate and do things better by leveraging new processes and the latest technologies.
 Accordingly, the future auditor obtains buy-in from team members and encourages development and sharing of new ideas and solutions.
 For example, the number of internal audit functions with designated “innovation/transformation champions” is on the rise, with over 60% of companies indicating they have one.

 Of interest, even the Public Company Accounting Oversight Board has this topic on its screen.
 The board has stated that it is focusing on an array of technology advancements affecting today’s audits, including the use of software audit tools.